TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 2. Use "Test Connection" to see raw API response
 3. Check for array indices starting at 0
 4. Ensure nested object paths use correct notation
+5. For array filtering, verify field names and values match exactly

+### Icon Not Displaying

+**Symptoms:** Icon doesn't appear or shows incorrectly

+**Solutions:**
+1. Verify JSON array has exactly 64 pixels
+2. Check preview in web interface before saving
+3. Ensure each pixel is `[r,g,b]` format with values 0-255
+4. Clear icon data field and re-paste if corrupted
+5. Check serial monitor for icon parsing errors

 ### Can't Access Web Interface